Yukon Sky Report – October 2024

 T Coronae Borealis Nova

 Tucked away in the Corona Borealis constellation lies a seemingly inconspicuous star not even visible to the unaided eye.
 This is T Coronae Borealis, and it is in fact two stars (though they appear as only one) orbiting each other in violent dance.
-The larger component of the binary system is a massive Red Giant near the end of its life.
-The smaller member is an incredibly dense White Dwarf, (A stellar ember composed of electron degenerate matter).
+The larger component of the binary system is a massive red giant near the end of its life.
+The smaller member is an incredibly dense white dwarf (a stellar ember composed of electron degenerate matter).
 This White dwarf is gravitational stealing matter directly from the surface of its giant neighbour, creating an accretion (a ring of material orbiting its host).
 During outbursts the rate of transfer between the two stars increases dramatically, thus increasing the luminosity of the system.
 The last such outburst was in 1946 in which it temporarily brightened to magnitude +3, easily visible to the unaided eye.
-Another such outburst is anticipated some time between now and the end of summer.
+Another such outburst is anticipated sometime in the next few months.

 Contact Us